twinfoundation/attestation/packages/attestation-models/docs/reference/interfaces/IAttestationVerifyRequest.md

 # Interface: IAttestationVerifyRequest

-Verify that the proof is valid for the data set.
+Verify that the proof is valid for the data.

 ## Properties